LabKey/wnprc-modules/docker/README.md

 In the `ngnix.conf` file you need to edit the following: `proxy_pass` at the end of the file, to the name you have selected for your new service, it also has to match the name on your `docker-compose` and `.env` files.

-Finally, in your `docker-compose` file edit the name of the labkey service, it should be unique, therefore check other development folder for all the names used.
+Finally, in your `compose.yml` file edit the name of the labkey service, it should be unique, therefore check other development folder for all the names used.

 All the auxiliary LabKey instances can be manage via the manage_all_continers.sh script.
 This script accepts two values (-s || -d), s starts all the containers in the docker folder.
 Starts with the primary which contains postgres and than looks for any folder that starts with dev.